HannaFScholta/SheddingLightOnGreenElectricityClaims/README.md

   	3: Data Processing Load_vPub.R
   	4: ExcelWrite_vPub.R

-For outputs, see Folder "3_Outputs"

-For analysis of data imputation, see Folder "4_Data Imputation Overview"

 # 2. ENTSO-E & AIB DATA MERGING & COVERAGE CALCULATION

 Note: Entso-e and AIB data were merged in excel - see excel files for more information; Coverages were also calculated there